-In the 1980s, mainstream horror was all repetitive slash and dash, with the likes of Jason Voorhees, Michael Myers and Freddie Krueger cornering (and strangling) the market as they sliced their way through leafy middle-class neighbourhoods – but as always, there was a counterculture available for those who could look past the rising multiplexes.
+In the early 1980s, mainstream horror was dominated by repetitive slash and dash, with the likes of Jason Voorhees, Michael Myers and Freddie Krueger cornering (and strangling) the market as they sliced their way through leafy middle-class neighbourhoods – but as always, there was a counterculture available for those who could look past the rising multiplexes.

 Indie auteur Frank Henenlotter, for one, was taking horror for a cheap and sleazy walk on the wild side of New York City’s mean streets, where monsters, freaks and weirdos, far from being nightmarish outsiders, seemed to fit right in with the hustlers, whores and hoodlums.
 His Brain Damage (1988) and Frankenhooker (1990) would each become cult hits, but before both of these there was Basket Case, the sort of film that any aspiring director of schlocky shock should be proud of having as their debut – and that would spawn two sequels.